JWahle/shd/README.md

 No other whitespace is allowed for indentation.

 ### Attributes and values
+Attributes consist of an attribute name and an associated value.
-Attributes can contain single or multi line values.
+Values can be single or multi line.
 In any case, the interpretation of the value is left to the program reading the file.
 There are no data types.
 All value data is treated the same with respect to parsing.
 Different behavior has to be specified by the consuming application.

 #### Single line values
-An attribute with a single line value is of the form `name: value`, where the `name` has the exact same constraints as a node name.
+An attribute with a single line value is of the form `name: value`.
 The space after the colon is not optional.
 The `value` can contain any character other than a line break.
 All other characters up to the line break are considered part of the value.